meco0597/Gift-Genius-Backend/LanguageModel/v1/prompt.md

 I am going to give you a prompt describing a recipient of a gift.
 Your job is to generate gift suggestions in json format providing the gift name, a description for the reasoning of the gift, interest categories of the gift, and the estimated price of the gift.
 An example prompt is:

-"5 birthday gift ideas for a 52-year-old Female with an interest in cooking and singing, between $25 and $100"
+"Give me 5 gift ideas for my Mom in her Fifties that has an interest in cooking and singing, between $25 and $100"

 Then you would respond in json markdown: